Programming-The-Next-Step/Target_shooting_game/Report.md

 ## Userface:

 The game begins with a short explanation to the user about the purpose of the game.
-We have also introduced animated characters adapted from the /Strange Planet/ series to make the interface a bit more playful.
+We have also introduced animated characters adapted from the **'Strange Planet'** series to make the interface a bit more playful.
 Once the game starts, this user inteface is automatically enabled.
+This feature can be disabled by the experimenter manually (see 'enable intro').
+We allowed for this fun interface to grab the user's attention and to make the game a bit more exciting.

+Upon entering the user's ID, the following instructions would appear on the screen:
 ![Player](Player.jpg)

+The user will then be instructed in more detail on how to play the game:
 ![Task](Task.jpg)

 The game also ends with the same animated creatures depicted either in a victory or defeated state.
 This lets the participant know whether they have won or lost the game.

+For example, if the user scores 15 points, they will see the following immage (immediately followed by their **overview**)
 ![Won](Won.jpg)

+If they lost the game, they will be shown this result:
 ![Failed](Failed.jpg)